 During an April 2021 traffic stop in Brooklyn Center, Minnesota, 20-year-old Daunte Wright was shot and killed by police, per AP News.
-The police pulled Wright and his girlfriend over around 2 p.m., allegedly because he had an air freshener dangling from his rearview mirror, per his family.
-The police shot Wright after determining that he had an outstanding warrant, the family says; Wright then reentered his car and attempted to drive away.
+The police pulled Wright, who is Black, and his girlfriend over around 2 p.m. on Sunday, April 11, allegedly for expired tags and because he had an air freshener dangling from his rearview mirror, per Wright’s family.
+The police shot Wright after determining that he had an outstanding warrant, per CNN, when Wright attempted to drive away.

 “Yet another Black life was taken by those sworn to protect, and we join the community in mourning Wright’s loss,” the American Civil Liberties Union of Minnesota (ACLU-MN) said in a statement at the time of Wright’s killing, calling for a swift and transparent investigation of the killing, including the release of all police body camera footage.

 Protests for justice after Daunte Wright’s killing mounted in Brooklyn Center in the weeks following his death, with Wright’s mother, Katie Wright, appealing for calm.
 At the time, USA Today reported that protests over Wright’s death were met with police in riot gear, who fired gas and a chemical agent into crowds.
 At the time of Wright’s killing, the trial of Derek Chauvin, the police officer charged with the 2020 murder of George Floyd, was underway in nearby Minneapolis.
 (Chauvin was convicted of murdering George Floyd on April 20, 2021, just a few days later.)